mzboito/word_discovery/README.md

 * **How to evaluate:**

 The file evaluate_segmentation.py receives the gold standard, the generated segmentation, the dictionary file and the output file name.
-It generates recall, precision and f-score for types and tokens, and also counts the number of words in the most frequent files list (dictionary) that the model was able to discover, the discovered words outside this list, the vocabulary size and number of correct discovered units.
+It generates recall, precision and f-score for types and tokens, and it also counts the number of discovered words inside and outside the most frequent files list (dictionary).
+It also outputs the vocabulary size and number of correct discovered units.